mustafaramadan4/Campfire-API/README.md

         - Changing the mock data supplied to the database;
         - Modification of the existing  *Contact List API* to use signed-in user email information to query only the contacts belonging to said user.
         - Determination of appropriate propogation of UserContext through the React Component hierachy.
-        - Implemented persistent user session behavior in the Conacts view.
+        - Implemented persistent user session behavior in the Contacts view.
     - Implemented redirection behavior to Dashboard view upon sign-in, and Welcome view upon sign-out.
     - Assisted in modifying Contact List view to allow for warning-free unmounting component behavior upon redirection.
+    - Assisted in troubleshooting the searchbar behavior to properly reflect the change in incorporating user sessions.
  - **HeeJun You**:
     - Implementation of a `DateFilter.jsx` component in the UI for the Dashboard view, to allow the user to filter upcoming dates `nextContactDate` of contacts the user should be following up with.
     - Add Contact behavior modified such that signed in user email information is logged and used to create a databas record of an added contact using the user email so it may be properly indexed.
     - Changed default values of  `ContactInput` schema.
-    - Refactoring the existing code in which dates are generated for the `nextContactDate`.
+    - Refactoring the existing code in which dates are generated for the `nextContactDate` so that it can properly propagate the filtering of the dates that comes from `DateFilter.jsx`'s dropdown menu, to `Dashboard.jsx`'s vars, ultimately to a call to the `listContact` API resolver.
  - **Mustafa Ramadan**:
     - Responsible for configuration settings/ Google developer console modifications and appropriate deployment to Heroku.
     - Modified Dashboard view to utilize signed-in user information and show data owned by the user.
     - Modified Dashboard view to render no contacts when the user is signed-out
  - **Stefan Hristov**:
     - Created new Welcome component and landing page and route, along with appropriate CSS styling.
     - Modification of available website routing and redirection behavior  when the user is signed-in vs. signed-out.
+    - Ensured a responsive in-time rerendering of a `ContactDetail` on toggling behavior.
     - Assisted in modifying Contact List view to allow for warning-free unmounting component behavior upon redirection.
+    - Assisted in troubleshooting the searchbar behavior to properly reflect the change in incorporating user sessions.
 ---

 <h2> Iteration 1.0: </h2>